Maaza Mengiste: Career

 Mengiste's 2010 debut novel Beneath the Lion's Gaze – the story of a family struggling to survive the tumultuous and bloody years of the Ethiopian Revolution – was named one of the 10 best contemporary African books by The Guardian and has been translated into French, Spanish, Portuguese, German, Italian, Dutch, and Swedish.
 She was runner-up for the 2011 Dayton Literary Peace Prize, and a finalist for a Flaherty-Dunnan First Novel Prize, an NAACP Image Award, and an Indies Choice Book of the Year Award in Adult Debut.
 In 2013 she was World Literature Today’s Puterbaugh Fellow.
 She counts among her influences E. L. Doctorow, Toni Morrison, James Baldwin, and Edith Wharton.

-Her second novel, The Shadow King (2019), is set during Mussolini's 1935 invasion of Ethiopia, shining a light on the women soldiers not usually credited in African history.
+Mengiste's second novel, The Shadow King (2019), is set during Mussolini's 1935 invasion of Ethiopia, and shines a light on the women soldiers not usually credited in African history.
 Alex Clark in The Guardian said of it: "It is both a reasonably conventional narrative – there is plenty of action, detailed description and a focus spread between the principal characters – and a subtly unpredictable one.
 History and modernity are juxtaposed in the factual asymmetries of warfare (the Ethiopians must rely on outdated and often malfunctioning weapons and have no way of long-distance communication beyond running messengers).
 They are also set side by side in the modes of consciousness that all the characters experience."
 Michael Schaub of NPR wrote: "The importance of memory — of those that came before us, and of things we'd rather forget — is at the heart of The Shadow King....
 The star of the novel, however, is Mengiste's gorgeous writing, which makes The Shadow King nearly impossible to put down.
 Mengiste has a real gift for language; her writing is powerful but never florid, gripping the reader and refusing to let go.
 And this, combined with her excellent sense of pacing, makes the book one of the most beautiful novels of the year.
 It's a brave, stunning call for the world to remember all who we've lost to senseless violence."